U.N. talks limp towards global 2015 climate deal

 "In the old system you had this firewall between commitments and actions, now there is one word for all," European Commissioner Connie Hedegaard said.
 "There are many ways to Paris that would be more beautiful and faster."

-But developing nations said the rich still needed to lead.
-"In my understanding the firewall exists and will continue to exist," India's Environment Minister Jayanthi Natarajan said.

-Either way, U.S. climate envoy Todd Stern said there would be no coercion.
-"It is not like someone is going to stand over you with a club and tell you what to do," he said.

-The Warsaw deal called on those nations able to do so to put forward their plans for curbs on emissions by the first quarter of 2015 to give time for a review before a summit in Paris at the end of the year.
+The Warsaw deal called on those nations able to do so to put forward their plans by the first quarter of 2015 to give time for a review before a summit in Paris at the end of the year.

 Under the last climate pact, the Kyoto Protocol, only the most developed countries were required to limit their emissions - one of the main reasons the United States refused to accept it, saying rapidly growing economies like China and India should also take part.

-Until Saturday, the only concrete measure to have emerged in Warsaw was an agreement on new rules to protect tropical forests, which soak up carbon dioxide as they grow.
+Until Saturday, the only concrete measure to have emerged in Warsaw after two weeks was an agreement on new rules to protect tropical forests, which soak up carbon dioxide as they grow.

 A draft text merely urged developed nations to set "increasing levels" of aid.

-(Additional reporting by Nina Chestney and Michael Szabo; Writing by Alister Doyle; Editing by Robin Pomeroy)
+(Additional reporting by Nina Chestney and Michael Szabo; Writing by Alister Doyle; Editing by Andrew Roche)